Works are currently forging ahead on a new multi-million-pound scheme to downgrade the Broadbridge Heath bypass.

-The County Times has taken a look at some of the key questions which have been raised following yesterday's announcement:
+The County Times has taken a closer look at the scheme to answer some key questions.

 Why is the work being done?